 “You make known to me the path of life; in your presence there is fullness of joy; at your right hand are pleasures forevermore.”
 (Psalm 16:11)

 Homosexual practice is condemned in Old and New Testaments.
 It is always listed amongst other sins.
 Sexual sins are some of the first to emerge when we turn from God.
-(Leviticus 20:13, 1 Corinthians 6:9-11, 1 Timothy 1:9-10)
+(Lev 20:13, 1 Cor 6:9-11, 1 Tim 1:9-10)

 “You shall not lie with a male as one lies with a female; it is an abomination.”
 (Leviticus 18:22)